dapr/docs/daprdocs/content/en/reference/api/distributed_lock_api.md

 ## Lock

-This endpoint lets you acquire a lock.
+This endpoint lets you acquire a lock by supplying a named lock owner and the resource ID to lock.

 ### HTTP Request